What is an ABF?

 We encourage you to try out the class that most interests you for a few weeks and see how it fits.
 Feel free to visit more than one class before you make a decision.
 It is that simple!
 If you come to church during the middle of an ABF quarter, don’t hesitate to hop into a class.

 Summer ABFs (June 1st – August 10th)

 Teacher: David Howell

-Join us as we study 1st and 2nd Thessalonians and read about Paul’s letters about the end times.
+Join us as we study 1st and 2nd Samuel and follow the life of King David.

 Teacher: Jim Sallows

 The tabernacle was built in the wilderness because God wanted to have fellowship with His people.
 He wants to have fellowship with each of His believers.
 This class examines how we should build our lives to have better fellowship with Him.

 Discipline is one of those things that looks great on paper.
 The idea of making progress especially in the area of your relationship with God is highly desirable.
 The reality of living a disciplined Christian life may seem out of reach and complex in our busy lives.
 The road to Christian maturity and godliness passes through the practice of the spiritual

 disciplines.
 Spiritual disciplines are the essential steps in the pursuit of godliness.